John Jasper: Career

 For more than two decades, while enslaved, Rev. Jasper traveled throughout Virginia, often preaching at funeral services for fellow slaves.
 He regularly preached at Third Baptist Church in Petersburg, Virginia.
 He also preached to Confederate Soldiers during the American Civil War (1861–65).

 A picture of Jasper published in 1902.

 After his own emancipation following the American Civil War, Rev. Jasper founded the Sixth Mount Zion Baptist Church in Richmond, which by 1887 had attracted 2500 members and served as a religious and social center of Richmond's predominantly black Jackson Ward—providing a Sunday School and other services.
 Jasper's vivid oratory and dramatic speaking style brought renown and calls for him to preach throughout the Eastern United States.
 His most famous sermon, The Sun Do Move, expressed his deep faith in God through the imagery of a flat Earth above which the sun circuits.
 He first preached this sermon in March 1878 on the basis of Biblical revelation.
 Despite his views being contrary to modern scientific theory, he went on to preach this sermon 273 times throughout the U.S., often to thousands of people at once, as well as in London, Paris, and before the Virginia General Assembly.

 Death and legacy

 John Jasper left a lasting legacy as one of the most respected figures in Richmond's history, especially among the African-American and Southern Baptist communities.
 He delivered his last sermon a few days before his death at the age of 88.
 The Library of Virginia honored him as one of the African-American trailblazers in its "Strong Men and Women" series in 2012.
 The words of his most famous sermon, The Sun Do Move, have since been modernized into standard English from the original Patois.
 His name is remembered for his unswerving allegiance to the Bible from which he preached.

+Historian Edward Guimont has argued that Jasper was hugely influential in spreading the idea of the Flat Earth in the late 19th century US, but that William Carpenter is better remembered by the modern Flat Earth movement despite having far less influence than Jasper at the time.